 Most Fall Accommodations Prohibit Cannabis

 Many fall tourists stay at traditional Vermont inns, bed and breakfasts, or hotels.
-Most prohibit cannabis use:
+Most prohibit cannabis use on their premises (note: the Act 176 rental protection applies to residential leases, not hotel/inn stays):

 • Read policies carefully before booking